Other styles are used within the University - use the University's full Referencing Guide for more information.

 Complete the Cite Them Right Tutorial to learn the principles of referencing.

-The first time you use the tutorial you will need to register with an email address and a password (this does not need to be your university username and password).
+The first time you use the tutorial you will need to register with an email address and a password (this does not need to be your University email address and password).

 A verification email will be sent to your chosen email.
 Check your spam/junk folder for a message from Bloomsbury Digital Resources with an activation link.
 You will need to move the message out of your spam/junk folder in order to activate the link